Rapid City Motorcycle Accident Lawyers

 How Long Do You Have to File a Motorcycle Accident Claim?

-Whichever deadline applies, if you attempt to file a claim after the statute of limitations period has passed, your case will almost certainly be dismissed and you will effectively lose your right to pursue compensation.
-Even if you are confident that your case will be resolved through an insurance settlement, you will want to give yourself and your attorney plenty of time to file a lawsuit if necessary.
-If you think you may be approaching the filing deadline, it is important to discuss your situation with a knowledgeable South Dakota motorcycle accident attorney.
+Whichever deadline applies, if you attempt to file a claim after the statute of limitations period has passed, your case will almost certainly be dismissed.
+You will effectively lose your right to pursue compensation.
+Even if you are confident that your issue will be resolved through an insurance settlement, give yourself and your attorney plenty of time to file a lawsuit if necessary.
+Suppose you think you may be approaching the filing deadline.
+In that case, discussing your situation with a knowledgeable South Dakota motorcycle accident attorney is essential.

 Choose a Skilled Rapid City Personal Injury Lawyer

-At Whiting Hagg Hagg Dorsey & Hagg, LLP, we truly care about you as our client.
-We work to build the strongest case possible to secure you the compensation you deserve.
-When we take on your personal injury case, you can count on us to keep your best interest in mind and constantly keep you updated throughout the claim process.
-If you believe another person was responsible for your crash, our compassionate Rapid City motorcycle accident lawyers are here to help.
+At Whiting Hagg & Dorsey, LLP, we genuinely care about you as our client.
+We work to build the most robust case possible to secure you the compensation you deserve.
+When we take on your personal injury case, you can count on us to keep your best interest in mind and constantly update you throughout the claim process.
+For example, suppose you believe another person was responsible for your crash.
+In that case, our compassionate Rapid City motorcycle accident lawyers are here to help.